gtech-mulearn/Top-100-Coders/profile/vaishakhm@mulearn.md

 -Actively engages in Hacktober festivals, contributing to open source projects

 #### History of Community Engagement:
--Regularly answer technical questions on Stack Overflow,Kaggle and Reddit.
+- Regularly answer technical questions on Stack Overflow,Kaggle and Reddit.
--Authored Kaggle notebooks with 50+ views and 20+ upvotes.
+- Authored Kaggle notebooks with 50+ views and 20+ upvotes.
--Active in Kaggle discussions.
+- Active in Kaggle discussions.

 #### Highly Visible Technical Content:
--Working a technical blog for "Towards Data Science" publication.
+- Working a technical blog for "Towards Data Science" publication.

 #### Highly Used Software Tools:
--Developing a CV parser leveraging LLM for resume parsing and automating job application data entry.
+- Developing a CV parser leveraging LLM for resume parsing and automating job application data entry.
 A dynamic project in progress.

 #### Competitive Website Profiles:
 - Active involved in [kaggle](https://www.kaggle.com/vaishakhraveendran) competitions.